mchisolm0/CountApp/README.md

   [x] Make cards dynamically fill screen
   [x] Create grid and column layouts
-  [x] Have grid/column fill screen regardless of players [ ] Implement saved games
+  [x] Have grid/column fill screen regardless of players [ ] Fix Player and PlayersStore models
+  [ ] Rename old files
+  [ ] Generate new files with ignite-cli
+  [ ] Transfer implementation from old to new
+  [ ] Verify new models work with existing PlayerGrid [ ] Implement saved games
   [ ] Create GameStore for MobX
   [ ] Draft history screen